martine18/Jewelryshop/README.md

 #Jewelry Website

-Designing an elegant jewelry website using Bootstrap requires a high level of professionalism and attention to detail.
-The goal is to create a visually stunning and user-friendly interface that is both aesthetically pleasing and easy to navigate.
+I have designe an elegant jewelry website using Bootstrap and attention to detail.
+My goal was to create a visually stunning and user-friendly interface that is both aesthetically pleasing and easy to navigate.

 ## Screenshots